DREAMS ARE POSSIBLE

 "This is a way to help kids in our community by helping their parents," Campbell said.

-Using private, donated money, volunteers are renovating the first floor into a training lab, computer room, classroom, play area for children and a kitchenette.
-About $90,000 is needed to renovate and acquire the building, Campbell said.
+Using private donations and volunteers, they transformed the first floor of the building into a training lab, computer room, classroom, play area for children and a kitchenette.

 Illinois Prairie Community Foundation serves as fiscal sponsor for Dreams Are Possible.
 If you would like to support these efforts to improve the lives of women in our community, please donate online by clicking on the Donate button below.
 If you prefer to make a donation in another manner, click here for information.